 Is the right to data protection an expression of the right to privacy, or is it completely distinct?
 Firstly, it is the mere processing of personal data that allows data subjects to invoke their rights based on the right to data protection, irrespective of whether their right to privacy has been infringed or not.
 The Court of Justice of European Union has held that "(...) the mere recording by an employer of data by name relating to the remuneration paid to his employees cannot as such constitute an interference with private life".
-According to the Court, the recording of personal data, by itself, thus did not fall within the scope of the right to privacy, whereas the Court noted that such a recording falls within the scope of the right to data protection since it constitutes personal data processing.70 The individual rights based on the right to privacy are, therefore, of a more context-sensitive nature.
+According to the Court, the recording of personal data, by itself, thus did not fall within the scope of the right to privacy, whereas the Court noted that such a recording falls within the scope of the right to data protection since it constitutes personal data processing.
+The individual rights based on the right to privacy are, therefore, of a more context-sensitive nature.
 Accordingly, the protection offered by the right to privacy and the right to data protection also differs.
 For example, the right to privacy as a fundamental right can only be enforced against the state, while the right to data protection also applies horizontally (and not only towards the state).
 The aim of data protection is to regulate a specific practice, namely, the processing of personal data.
 Hence, a data protection regime by default accepts the processing of personal data; otherwise, its aim would be void.
-Such a regime establishes safeguards and thresholds geared towards protecting the individual's liberty when data about him/her are processed.71 It is in this sense that data protection is a legal mechanism that ensures privacy.
+Such a regime establishes safeguards and thresholds geared towards protecting the individual's liberty when data about him/her are processed.
+It is in this sense that data protection is a legal mechanism that ensures privacy.

-To conclude, personal data protection and privacy overlap on a mode whereby data protection is both broader and narrower than privacy.
+...
+Personal data protection and privacy overlap on a mode whereby data protection is both broader and narrower than privacy.
 It is narrower because it only deals with processing personal data, whereas the scope of privacy is wider (than mere processing).
 However, it is broader because it applies to the processing of personal data, even if such processing doesn't impinge upon the privacy of an individual.
+JEU, Case C-139/01, Österreichischer Rundfunk and Others, Raphaël Gellert, Serge Gutwirth, The legal construction of privacy and data protection, Computer Law & Security Review, Volume 29, Issue 5, October 2013, Pages 522-530 FIGURE 5: PRIVACY AND DATA PROTECTION